What is the cooperative movement?

 Number of people employed in cooperatives (2024):

-Sectorial organization
+Sectorial organisation

 Cooperatives operate in a wide range of sectors, reflecting their diverse purposes and the vast range of human needs they can address.
 Here are some of the most common sectors in which cooperatives are found: